Debt To Income Ratio Can Help Determine If You Have Too Much Debt

 - Look for extra income that will help maximize your debt payments.

 - Make a commitment to prevent taking on new debt.

-- Consider downsizing your home or refinancing your mortgage which will lower your housing costs.
+- Consider downsizing your home or refinancing to lower housing costs.

 Create a plan to pay off consumer debt.